michalroots/michalroots.github.io/_posts/2021-11-27-obsidian-to-github.md

 Open the local folder with my github page as a vault in obsidian.
 That was super easy.
 I'm now editing this post in Obsidian, then commit changes and merge via Github desktop.

 Note that it takes some time for the changes to appear on the live site.

+💡 I later moved the entire local folder with my site into a /web folder inside my main obsidian vault.

 ## Setting up Netlify